eazubike/cohort_september_22_is_the_best/README.md

-# September 22 - The best dang cohort in the land
+# September 22 - The best dang cohort in the UK

 - Just a repo to explain how git works.